Tpj-root/isro/Quiz_Assessment.md

-B. Both forward and backward contamination
+Ans: B. Both forward and backward contamination

 The Outer Space Treaty came into effect on which year?